 Despite the updated bylaws, the form will still ask that question to students, as in certain circumstances the committee needs the flexibility to hold a hearing with fewer than six students, Treschuk said.
 Last year, for example, a case was brought to the committee involving a senior student the week before graduation.
 Given the time constraints, fewer than six members could attend the hearing.

-While the committee’s bylaws previously stipulated that the contents of hearings must remain confidential, the update made on Monday adds that a committee member must start hearings by reading a statement that says that the identities of participants, any identifying information, and all proceedings of the committee must not be shared.
+While the committee’s bylaws previously stipulated that the contents of hearings must remain confidential, the update made on Monday specifies that a committee member must not share the identities of participants, any identifying information, and all proceedings of the committee.
 While the practice was just formally enacted in the bylaws, the committee has read out confidentiality statements at the beginning of hearings for a long time, Treschuk said.

 The final addition to the bylaws requires students who wish to run for the Honor and Discipline Committee and who are considering studying away to consult the senior associate dean of students, a position currently filled by Rachel Bukanc, since all of the committee’s hearings are in person beginning this fall.
 Between fall 2022 and spring 2024, the committee hearings were held both virtually and in person.
 Though students who were studying away could still serve on the committee, Sidders told the Record that committee members had faced several challenges, including internet connectivity problems and issues with distractions on their computers.